Applying for the NDIS – what to do and where to get help

 Think plan management is right for you?
 There’s no cost involved – all you need to do is ask!

 If you’ve received a response to your request for access to the NDIS and it wasn’t the outcome you were hoping for, don’t be disheartened.
+Whether your application was rejected outright or you’re unhappy with how it was handled, you can ask to have the decision reviewed.

 You can also email feedback@NDIS.gov.au or contact the NDIS Quality and Safeguards Commission if you’re concerned about an NDIA decision or process.